WilliamOu/CS50Final/README.md

+“This sentence has five words.
+Here are five more words.
+Five-word sentences are fine.
+But several together become monotonous.
+Listen to what is happening.
+The writing is getting boring.
+The sound of it drones.
+It’s like a stuck record.
+The ear demands some variety.

+Now listen.
+I vary the sentence length, and I create music.
+Music.
+The writing sings.
+It has a pleasant rhythm, a lilt, a harmony.
+I use short sentences.
+And I use sentences of medium length.
+And sometimes, when I am certain the reader is rested, I will engage him with a sentence of considerable length, a sentence that burns with energy and builds with all the impetus of a crescendo, the roll of the drums, the crash of the cymbals–sounds that say listen to this, it is important.”
+- Gary Provost

-My final project for CS50 is a Flask web application that, through Python, highlights sentences a different color depending on its length.
+Deriving inspiration from this quote, my CS50 final is a Flask web application that, though Python, highlights sentences with different colors depending on their length.

-My inspiration comes from a beautiful writing quote by Gary Provost, where he eloquently explains how varied sentence length can improve the quality of writing.
-Since I couldn't find a tool that highlighted sentences based on text length anywhere else, I decided to make it myself.
+It's an incredibly useful tool, but I have to find an application that performs this function.
-Much like the original quote,
-the purpose of this website is to help improve the quality of writing by checking for sentence length variety, which can prevent writing from sounding boring or monotonous.
+Thus I decided to make it myself.
+Much like the original quote, the purpose of this website is to help improve the quality of writing by checking for sentence variety, to help break up sentences that sound either boring or monotonous.
 Oh, and the quote is displayed upon the website being launched, alongside a direct citation.

 I started the project by using week 9's lab, birthdays, as a Flask template,